clunion/shardoverse/README.md

 ## Current state
 **2020-07-17, Now is when it all begins...**
-Most things of the development environment are set up in a resonable way now, including logging.
+Most things of the development environment are set up in a reasonable way now, including logging.
-Git, some Contiuous Integration pipelining and the generating of source documentation is working.
+Git, some Continuous Integration pipelining and the generating of source documentation is working.
 Several basic assets for graphics and sound are selected.

 Currently, we